NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 .. note::

-    `AGPS is currently not implemented in the Cat Tracker Firmware <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/discussions/9>`_.
+    `AGPS is currently not implemented in the Asset Tracker v2 <https://github.com/NordicSemiconductor/asset-tracker-cloud-docs/discussions/9>`_.

 Geolocating cells
 *****************